 The Nature Exchange at the RMSC is the only one in the state but it’s connected to the other 11 through a database.
-When your kids sign up, they are entered into this national database and as they rack up points, if they visit another Nature Exchange on a trip, they can use those points to get something from that particular place they visit.
+When your kids sign up, they are entered into this national database.
+As they rack up points, if they visit another Nature Exchange on a trip, they can use those points to get something from that particular place they visit.

 Summer Camps at Roper Mountain Science Center

-RMSC is focused on making STEM – Science, Technology, Engineering and Mathematics- fun for kids, and summer camps are no exception.
+RMSC is focused on making STEM – Science, Technology, Engineering, and Mathematics- fun for kids, and summer camps are no exception.
 But summer at Roper Mountain is more than just science: they also offer camps focusing on art, literature, moviemaking, mythology, photography and so much more.
-Camps are available from K5 through Grade 12, and early drop off and lunch stays are available for students attending separate morning and afternoon sessions.
+Summer camps at the Roper Mountain Science Center are available from K5 through Grade 12, and early drop-off and lunch stays are available for students attending separate morning and afternoon sessions.

 Speaking of membership to the RMSC, they have some worthwhile packages, especially if your family loves science and technology.

-Memberships include free admission to Second Saturday events, Starry Nights, Summer Adventures shows at the planetarium, and Butterfly Adventures during the summer.
-A family membership only costs $65 and could easily be paid for in just a couple visits to the RMSC.
-Members also get advance notice of camps and discounts.
+Memberships include free admission to Afternoon Explorations, Summer Adventure, and Friday Starry Nights, special pricing for special events and Laser Days of Summer, and early registration to summer camps.
+A family membership only costs $95 and is easily paid for in just a couple of visits to the RMSC.

-Additionally, members get free or discounted admission to over 300 science centers and museums worldwide, which is a great perk when traveling or planning day trips.
+Additionally, members get free or discounted admission to over 300 science centers and museums worldwide.
+This is a great perk when traveling or planning day trips.

-For instance, if a family of four travels to nearby Asheville and goes to the Western NC Nature Center, admission for them would be almost $36 without a membership to the RMSC.
-With a membership, it’s free.
-We love free stuff.
+For instance, if a family of four travels to nearby Asheville and goes to the Western NC Nature Center, admission for them would be free with a membership to the RMSC.

 Have your kids ever been to Roper Mountain Science Center?